Replacement for Taylor Dayne

 Please keep walkways and stairs clear; dancing permitted in front of the stage only.

-Accommodations for guests with disabilities at the FREE Friday Night Bands on the Beach concerts are provided on a "first-come, first-served" basis in two locations.
+Accommodations for guests with disabilities at the Friday Night Concerts are provided on a "first-come, first-served" basis in two locations.
 One section is reserved for guests who are deaf or hard-of-hearing.
 The other section is reserved for mobility-impaired guests plus one companion.
-If you require other special accommodations, please contact the Manager On Duty at least 48 hours in advance of the concert at (831) 423-5590.
+If you require other special accommodations, please contact the Manager on Duty at least 48 hours in advance of the concert at (831) 423‑5590.

-Hotel Paradox, Xfinity, Santa Cruz Diner, Zoccoli's Delicatessen, Santa Cruz Sentinel, KFOG and the Santa Cruz Beach Boardwalk
+Xfinity, KSAN, Santa Cruz Diner, The Listening Stack, and the Santa Cruz Beach Boardwalk

 Plan Your Visit F.A.Q.